-Emergency medicines such as inhalers, adrenaline auto injectors and midazolam must not be locked away, and are stored in the school medical room or child's classroom.
+Emergency medicines such as inhalers, adrenaline auto injectors and midazolam must not be locked away, and are stored in the school medical room or child's classroom in easily identifiable and clearly named individual baskets.
 If appropriate, certain emergency medication can be held by Year 5/6 pupils.
 The school will make an assessment as to the competency of each individual pupil to carry their own medication.
 Staff must ensure that emergency medication is readily available at all times i.e. during outside P.E. lessons, educational visits and in the event of an unforeseen emergency like a fire.

-Medicines that require refrigeration are kept in the fridge in the school office kitchen area to which pupil access is restricted, and will be clearly labelled.
+Medicines that require refrigeration are kept in the fridge in the school office kitchen to which pupil access is restricted, and will be clearly labelled.
 There are specific arrangements in place for the storage of controlled drugs.